KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `logo`: Main logo used to represent the target software component.
 - `maintainer`': Individuals or teams responsible for maintaining the software component, extracted from the CODEOWNERS file
 - `name`: Name identifying a software component
-- `ontologies`: URL and path to the ontology files present in the repository.
+- `ontologies`: Structured representation of the ontologies present in the repository
 - `owner`: Name of the user or organization in charge of the repository
 - `package_distribution`: Link to official package repositories where the software can be downloaded from (e.g., `pypi`).
 - `package_file`: Link to a package file used in the repository (e.g., `pyproject.toml`, `setup.py`).